ncatlab/nlab-content/pages/11083.md

 +-- {: .num_example #SmoothManifoldsSatisfyDescentAsPreSmoothGroupoids}
 ###### Example

-In particular, for $X \in SmoothMfs \hookrightarrow PreSmooth0Type \hookrightarrow PreSmooth1Type$ a [[smooth manifold]], it satisfies descent as a pre-smooth groupoid.
+In particular, for $X \in SmoothMfd \hookrightarrow PreSmooth0Type \hookrightarrow PreSmooth1Type$ a [[smooth manifold]], it satisfies descent as a pre-smooth groupoid.

 =--